dailypips/suninf.github.com/_posts/2014-10-29-SequencedWorkerPool-in-chrome.md

 - You can **make named sequence tokens** to make it easier to share a token across different components.
 - You can also post tasks to the pool **without ordering using PostWorkerTask**.
 These will be executed in an unspecified order.
 The order of execution between tasks with different sequence tokens is also unspecified.
 - This class may be leaked on shutdown to facilitate fast shutdown. **The expected usage, however, is to call Shutdown()**, which correctly accounts for CONTINUE_ON_SHUTDOWN behavior and is required for BLOCK_SHUTDOWN behavior.
-- When constructing a SequencedWorkerPool, there must be a MessageLoop on the current thread unless you plan to deliberately leak it.
+- **When constructing a SequencedWorkerPool, there must be a MessageLoop on the current thread** unless you plan to deliberately leak it.

 ## Shotdown Behavior

+{% highlight c++ %}
 enum WorkerShutdown {
   CONTINUE_ON_SHUTDOWN,
   SKIP_ON_SHUTDOWN,
   BLOCK_SHUTDOWN,
 };
+{% endhighlight %}

 - **CONTINUE_ON_SHUTDOWN**